Teen Dating Violence

 Many teens also experience drug addiction at the behest of their significant other.
 Teens, in spite of their inherent rebelliousness, are highly trusting of their peers, particularly if two people are engaged in a romantic relationship.
 Many teens will take advantage of that trust in their partner, and the ongoing health effects of this situation can be dire.

 The problem of abusive teen relation extends well beyond high school.
-According to the, 22% of men and 15% of women in abusive relationships as adults first experienced abuse during their teen years.
+According to the Centers for Disease Control and Prevention, 22% of men and 15% of women in abusive relationships as adults first experienced abuse during their teen years.
 In addition, individuals who experience dating violence early in life are more likely to develop unhealthy eating habits and suffer from depression and anxiety later in life.
 To end abuse, domestic violence, and sexual assault, the problem must be addressed at its source.